kianzohoury/auralflow/README.md

 # auralflow
-Auralflow is a music source separation training package that provides out-of-the-box, customizable network architectures for different separation tasks such as deep-mask or direct source estimation.
+Auralflow is a lightweight music source separation toolkit. out-of-the-box, customizable network architectures for different separation tasks such as deep-mask or direct source estimation.
 Separation models are adapted for both temporal and spectral audio domains.
 The